scriptPilot/app-framework/DOCUMENTATION.md

 ### Develop your application

 - Update the configuration in *app/config.json* file - first of all for Firebase!
-- Run `npm run dev` to start development server at localhost:8080
+- Run `npm run dev` to start the development server at localhost:8080
 - Save images to *app/images* folder
-- Edit app component in *app/app.vue* file
+- Edit the app component in *app/app.vue* file
 - Edit page components in *app/pages* folder
   - After adding, removing or renaming pages you have to run `npm run dev` again!
-  - Study the code of the example pages to learn how to realize things in App Framework
+  - Study the code of the Demo App pages to learn how to realize things in App Framework
 - Edit [database rules](https://firebase.google.com/docs/database/security/quickstart) in *app/database-rules.json* file
 - Edit [storage rules](https://firebase.google.com/docs/storage/security/) in *app/storage-rules.txt* file